zuangie/StockAnalysisDashboard/README.md

 Detailed Metric Grades Table: A data table displays detailed metric grades for the selected stock, with conditional formatting applied to profitability metrics for clear insights.

 ## Focus Areas
-Data Collection: Understanding where and how to extract the necessary financial data for thorough analysis, ensuring reliability and relevance.
+**Data Collection**: Understanding where and how to extract the necessary financial data for thorough analysis, ensuring reliability and relevance.
-Data Cleaning: Emphasis on removing outliers and inconsistencies, which is critical for maintaining the integrity of the financial analysis.
+**Data Cleaning**: Emphasis on removing outliers and inconsistencies, which is critical for maintaining the integrity of the financial analysis.
-Quantitative Analysis: Applying data-driven methodologies to evaluate stocks, focusing on metrics essential for Quantitative Analyst roles, such as valuations, growth projections, and performance evaluations.
+**Quantitative Analysis**: Applying data-driven methodologies to evaluate stocks, focusing on metrics essential for Quantitative Analyst roles, such as valuations, growth projections, and performance evaluations.

 ## Tools and Libraries
 Python: The primary programming language used for all data operations and analyses.